 Job seeking is more time consuming than ever.
 With automation have come steeper expectations: from customized applications to pre-interviewing and multi-stage screening.
 The best way to handle these demands is to ease into your search incrementally.

 Begin by assessing skills and talents, and then do some pre-searching.
 Look at the kinds of jobs available in your field and see what seems appealing to you before you begin applying.
+Consider other factors as well such as location, working hours, and company history to specify your job search.
+If you’re currently living somewhere on the West Coast and has experience in the field of technology, you may want to find a tech job in San Francisco or nearby places.
 Then, begin assembling the materials these types of jobs call for.

 Research resume templates and aim to pick one that will provide you with a solid base for the personalization work that lies ahead.
 Once you have one you like, create a few customized versions of it for a handful of roles you think you can see yourself filling in your next workplace.
 Do the same with your cover letter.
 If you don’t already have one, consider launching a professionally focused website.
 Update your LinkedIn profile and make sure to customize the URL.

 Consider setting up an app that can gather job links for future applications.
 If your time is limited, apply to fewer jobs, but don’t skimp on preparation.
 You likely do not have the time to apply for jobs that are not optimal.
 You will need to be more focused than you would be if you were unemployed.
 You need to make every application count.